mhockenberger/binance-anomaly-detection/README.md

 # Binance Anomaly Detection

-Real-time anomaly detection based on the percentage price change of the cryptocurrency lowest of the low price since the previous 5h open.
+Real-time anomaly detection based on the percentage price change of the cryptocurrency lowest of the low price since the previous 1 hour open.

 ## Usage
 ```sh